Emotional Eating 10 min read

 Lives "above the neck" — in your mind Lives in your stomach — growling, emptiness

-If you're ordering delivery at 11pm and you ate dinner three hours ago, that craving almost certainly isn't physical.
-It's emotional.
+If you're ordering delivery at 11pm and you ate dinner three hours ago, there's a good chance that craving isn't physical.
 And that's not a judgment — it's information.
 Information you can use.

 Emotional hunger can't be satisfied with food.
 No matter how much you eat, the feeling that triggered the craving is still there when the last bite is gone.